 Fecal Incontinence Treatment in Akron, OH

-Dr. Apostolis is a double board-certified UroGyn that specializes in the treatment of fecal incontinence, also known as bowel incontinence.
+Dr. Apostolis is a double board-certified UroGyn specializing in the treatment of fecal incontinence, also known as bowel incontinence.
 The unique approach at Summit Urogynecology is designed to offer a relaxed, private and comfortable atmosphere.
 The first step to better pelvic health begins with an evaluation by a qualified physician.
 Summit Urogynecology offers services for women throughout Summit County and Northeast Ohio.
 Call (330) 953-3414 to schedule an appointment at our urogynecology clinic in Akron or Youngstown today!

 What is fecal/bowel incontinence?